cultuurnet/apidocs/projects/uitdatabank/docs/search-api/authentication.md

 <!-- theme: success -->

-> When you request a client id to replace your API key, your API key will still keep working so you have all the time that you need to update your application.
+> When you request a client id to replace your API key, your API key will still keep working, so you have all the time that you need to update your application.